bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:02:25

 Yeah, and you're on your side and now you can go a step further.
-Like you shouldn't be even aware of the fact that I use a 2-of-3 under the hood.
+You shouldn't be even aware of the fact that I use a 2-of-3 under the hood.
 First, because of privacy, maybe I just don't want to reveal it, but also just for simplicity, because the Lightning protocol spec shouldn't be concerned with what I do locally with my keys.
-So I don't want to reveal that I use a 2-of-3, not only for privacy reasons, but also to keep the specification simple because then whenever, like let's say in the future, I want to do something else with my keys for every new use case in a sense, or a key setup case, you would need to change the Lightning specification.
+So I don't want to reveal that I use a 2-of-3, not only for privacy reasons, but also to keep the specification simple because then whenever, let's say in the future, I want to do something else with my keys for every new use case in a sense, or a key setup case, you would need to change the Lightning specification.
 That's not what we want to do.
 So this is the rough application idea of nesting.
 In this example, it would be a FROST inside the MuSig, but you could also think of arbitrary combinations, like a MuSig inside the MuSig, MuSig inside the FROST, and arbitrary trees you can build.